-Our income tax expenses was \$2.3 million for the first quarter of 2021, as compared to income tax expenses of \$0.4 million for the comparable period of 2020.
-The increase for the first quarter of 2021 primarily reflected a significant increase in income earned in France, which has a relatively high corporate tax rate.
+Our income tax expenses was \$1.6 million and \$4.0 million for the second quarter and first half of 2021, respectively, as compared to income tax expenses of \$0.4 million and \$0.8 million for the comparable periods of 2020.
+The increase for both the second quarter and first half of 2021, primarily reflected a significant increase in income earned in France, which has a relatively high corporate tax rate of 26.5%.